Precision Miter Gauges and Crosscutting Sleds

 Which Table Saw Crosscutting System is Right for You?

 The best miter gauge or miter sled for your shop will depend on the type of crosscutting work you do.
 If you use your table saw as a crosscutting tool primarily for standard 45 degree miters and the occasional odd angled part, a basic miter gauge will do.
 On the other hand, if your work takes you frequently into complex joinery operations involving precision other-than-standard angle cuts on very small parts, you might want to consider either the Incra Miter 5000 Sled, or the Incra Miter Express.
 If you find yourself often involved in projects that require crosscutting multiple parts of the same length, you should look for a miter gauge with an accurate, easy to set stop block.
-The The Kreg Precision Miter Gauge System, and the Incra Miter Gauge 1000 both have exceptionally user-friendly stop block systems.
+The Rockler Precision Miter Gauge, The Kreg Precision Miter Gauge System, and the Incra Miter Gauge 1000 all have exceptionally user-friendly stop block systems.

 There is no shortage of reliable options, and each has the potential to significantly improve the crosscutting performance of your table saw.
 At Rockler, we offer a range of what we think are the best precision miter gauges and miter sleds, in a selection designed to offer a choice to suit the requirements and budgets of all woodworkers.
 Whichever system fits in with your woodworking style best, the important thing is that you realize the potential of your table saw for precision crosscutting work, and not let the fact that it came equipped with less than perfect crosscutting equipment stand in you way.